Steel vs. Alloy Wheels: What’s the Better Choice?

 Aluminum wheels require maintenance if you want to ensure that they retain their good looks.
-The wheels need cleaning and brushing, and you should have any chips seen to straight away to prevent damage from worsening.
+The wheels need cleaning and brushing, and you should have any chips seen straight away to prevent damage from worsening.

 Steel wheels require much less maintenance.
 You can wash the wheels when you wash the rest of the car, and they do not require any special cleaning materials.

 Alloy wheels are considerably lighter than their steel counterparts, which means that the vehicle carries less weight overall.
-However, the difference is likely to be nominal, and most car owners do not notice the difference at the pump or on their wallet.
+However, the difference is likely to be nominal, and most car owners do not notice the difference at the pump or on their wallets.